D-VHS: Design

 Monthly rental fees to cable, TiVo, and satellite were also less with D-VHS.

-The JVC D-VHS deck released in the UK, was not a bitstream recorder, although it did have a FireWire input.
+The only PAL D-VHS model sold in Europe was the JVC HM-DR10000, also sold as the Philips VR-20D, and was standard definition only.
+This model was not a bitstream recorder, although it did have a FireWire input.
 Instead it is best thought of as a digital recorder for traditional analog inputs such as domestic analog TV and digiboxes for digital broadcasts.
 The deck was able to record D-VHS signals onto S-VHS tapes, which made it a cost-effective source of high quality domestic recordings (the US version also allows use of cheaper S-VHS media).
 Pictures were noticeably superior to S-VHS and were essentially transparent when compared to an off-air source.
 Using the LS3 mode, approximately 17.25 hours of digital video could be stored on a S-VHS E-240.
 The deck's biggest shortcomings were the lack of a DV output and, perhaps more crucially, the lack of RGB input via the SCART connector.
 NTSC versions had component video outputs.

 Tape length and speeds

 D-VHS VCRs can record at multiple speeds.
 "HS" is "High Speed", "STD" is "Standard" and "LS" is "Low Speed"; where LS3 and LS5 represent 3 and 5 times the standard length of tape, respectively.
 High-definition content such as 1920x1080 or 1280x720 is typically stored at 28.2 Mbit/s (HS speed).
 Standard-definition content such as 720x576 (720x480) can be stored at bit rates from 14.1 Mbit/s down to 2.8 Mbit/s (STD, LS3, LS5 speeds).

-The quality of STD speed is actually superior to the average DVD, since this speed has a much higher bitrate (approximately 14 versus 5 Mbit/s average) and suffers few compression artifacts.
+The quality of STD speed is superior to the average DVD, since this speed has a much higher bitrate (approximately 14 versus 5 Mbit/s average) and suffers few compression artifacts.
+LS2 speed has a bitrate of 7 Mbit/s.
 The LS3 speed is roughly equal to an amateur DVD with some visible artifacts in high-action scenes (4.7 Mbit/s), and LS5 appears similar to a medium-quality video download (2.8 Mbit/s).
 JVC's HM-DH40000U and SR-VD400U were the only units to support LS5 recording.

 As a result of all these different speeds, the tape labels are a bit confusing for the consumer.
 D-VHS was originally a standard definition format that recorded at the STD speed.
 When High Definition recording and HS speed was later introduced, it required twice the amount of tape.
 For this reason, a DF-240 will record 240 minutes of standard definition, and 240/2 = 120 minutes of high definition.
 When reviewing the table, note that the digital speeds HS and STD are equivalent to the older analog speeds SP and LP.
+There is also an additional speed called LS7.